fivetanley/ember-cli-migrator/README.md

 -h, --help                       output usage information -V, --version                    output the version number -g, --global [name]              Global namespace of Ember application, eg: "MyApplication = Ember.Application.."
--d, --ember-cli-app-name [name], Name of application namespace/modulePrefix.
+-a, --ember-cli-app-name [name], Name of application namespace/modulePrefix.
 This is the name of the app you would pass to `ember new <ember-cli-app-name>`
 -s, --source [source_directory]  Directory to perform migration on -t, --target [target_directory]  Directory to output result of migration
 ```